LangzeL/GD/README.md

   - **Positive Feedback:** Successful integration and development of the mentioned features would lead to a more user-friendly and functional design, likely earning appreciation from the client.
   - **Reflect on Roadblocks and Improvements:** The team should anticipate challenges in refining the edit function and its integration with the server/database and plan for in-depth technical discussions and potential expert consultations to overcome them.

+  ### **Week 7 Backlog:**

+  1. Edit Function Development and Refinement:
+     - Complete toolbar and scroll section development.
+     - Testing and debugging of the edit functionality.
+  2. Mobile Responsiveness:
+     - Ensure each page is optimized for various screen sizes.
+     - Conduct testing on different devices to ensure consistency and functionality.
+  3. Integration of GrapesJS Editor:
+     - Complete the basic setup of GrapesJS.
+     - Start debugging and improving the user experience.

+  ### **Week 8 Backlog:**

+  1. Finalization of Edit Function:
+     - Complete the ‘Add Image’ logic and integrate it into the website.
+     - Conduct thorough testing to ensure it works seamlessly.
+  2. Final Touches to Mobile Responsiveness:
+     - Make any necessary adjustments based on testing feedback.
+     - Ensure navigation is user-friendly on all devices.

   ---------

   ### Sprint 5 (Week 9 - Week 10)